Build Your First Chrome Extension: Step by Step

 - Forgetting to reload.
 After changing manifest.json, you must click the reload button on

 chrome://extensions/.
-Changes to popup HTML/CSS/JS take effect on the next popup open, but manifest changes need an explicit reload. - Service worker going to sleep.
-V3 service workers are not persistent.
-Do not store state in global variables — use
+Changes to popup HTML/CSS/JS take effect next time the popup opens, but manifest changes need an explicit reload.
+I've wasted embarrassing amounts of time wondering why my changes weren't showing up. - Service worker state vanishing.
+V3 service workers aren't persistent.
+Don't store state in global variables — use

 chrome.storageinstead.
-The service worker can terminate and restart at any time. - CSP violations.
+Your service worker can terminate and restart whenever Chrome feels like it. - CSP violations.
 Extensions have a strict Content Security Policy.
-You cannot use inline scripts (
+You can't use inline scripts (

 onclick="...") oreval().
-All JavaScript must be in separate .js files. - Manifest permission errors.
-If an API call fails silently, check that you have the required permission in manifest.json.
-Chrome does not always throw helpful error messages for missing permissions.
+All JavaScript must be in separate .js files.
+No exceptions. - Silent permission errors.
+If an API call fails silently, check that you've got the required permission in manifest.json.
+Chrome doesn't always throw helpful error messages for missing permissions.
+It just... doesn't work.
+Frustrating, but once you know to check permissions first, you'll save yourself a lot of head-scratching.

 Publishing to the Chrome Web Store

 - Create a developer account at the Chrome Web Store Developer Dashboard.
-There is a one-time $5 registration fee.
+One-time $5 registration fee.

 - Prepare your assets: